Tackling Mather Pass today was one of my longest and most memorable hiking sessions ever.

 After a cold, wet, and slippery creek crossing, I took a short break, ostensibly to rest my shoulder, but also to wring the water out of my socks, Alias, Tenderfoot, and two other hikers with them came past.
 I had thought they left Bishop the day before we did and were ahead, but, apparently they weren’t.
 They went on a bit while I finished putting my shoes on, and then I caught up with them a short while later after they (and I) had gotten off the trail and were wandering around in the woods.
 (We weren’t wandering aimlessly, of course, thanks to gps-enabled maps, but I hadn’t been expecting to bushwhack through the woods when there was no significant snow on the ground.)

 The next major obstacle of the day was the South Fork Kings River.
-A fairly large body of water, a hiker died attempting the crossing last year.
+A fairly large body of water in the early season, two hikers died attempting the crossing last year.
 A side trail that parallels the river and follows it upstream exists (though is not mentioned in my trail guide), though the trail is unmaintained.
 I knew of it because Quoi (and later, Alias) mentioned its existence.
 Conveniently, a giant arrow drawn on the ground at the intersection pointed the way to the side trail, so that made it easy to find and follow initially.